31 July 2020

 Reboot: disability and impairment

-The Disabled people's movement in the UK has used the term Disabled for many years.
-As I understand it, Disabled, rather than people with disabilities, is used to emphasise the idea that Disabled people are disabled by the world rather than have a number of failings.
-Also, the oppression imposed on disabled people has a character.
-For many this can be viewed as a form testimonial silencing apparent in the telling of globe-local our stories.
-While storytelling may seem neutral, often disabled people's lives are misrepresented. authors, unwittingly, tend to focus on person experience, and if trusted at all, use it to replace the research evidence or the working wisdom of academics and professionals identifying as disabled.
-For a growing number, therefore, using the term disabled, reflects a journey, becoming part of tribe - a step in a movement.
-It is a choice to write, and co-author, on shared interest: speaking with activism and with intent to disrupt.
+The Disabled People's Movement in the UK has used the term "Disabled" for many years.
+This terminology is preferred over "people with disabilities" to emphasise that Disabled people are disabled by societal barriers rather than by personal shortcomings.
+This language choice underscores the idea that oppression imposed on disabled people, and has a specific character, often manifesting as testimonial silencing in the storytelling of our experiences.
+While storytelling may seem neutral, the lives of Disabled people are frequently misrepresented.
+Authors, often unwittingly, tend to focus on personal experience and, if trusted at all, use it to replace the research evidence or the working wisdom of Disabled academics and professionals.
+For many, using the term "Disabled" reflects a journey of becoming part of a movement—a choice to write and co-author on shared interests, speaking with activism and intent to disrupt.

 The way I read it, many of us still understand ‘disability’ to mean many things: an impairment, a condition, a difference, a subject, a diagnosis or a label.
-But, for many anti-ableists the fight is to have dis/ableism recognised, and its character defined as the institutional, systemic and global inequality that disadvantages Disabled people as a group.
+But, for many anti-ableists the fight is to haveableism recognised, and its character defined as the institutional, systemic and global inequality that disadvantages the whole disabled population.
 For many identity and personal difference is only part of the predicament we face.
-As the Black Lives Matter movement is teaching many of us, there’s more to injustice than skin tone and prejudice.
+As the Black Lives Matter movement is teaching us, there’s more to injustice than skin tone and prejudice.
 Theory, policy, practice, language and culture create worlds that impose huge harm.
 Therefore, we need more conversations about the way social injustice moulds storytelling, in order to challenge the racism, classism, sexism, ageism, classism, homophobia, religious intolerance, that informs our ableism.

 Ableism, is a characteristic discrimination and a problem in society.
 The 'and' is really important I think, because disability is already used to mean so much.
 While aspects of a layered definition may appear confusing at first, once considered, the addition of a defined 'ism' to something viewed solely as a personal predicament helps make other deeply rooted issues more visible.
 Furthermore, when language is used to express the interests of a large group, a global population, it has power.
 It adds to - rather than dismisses - what is often seen as an individual’s problem.